nayyarv/deprecated-blog/content/pages/resume.md

 ### Senior Machine Learning Engineer, Dec 2018 - Present
 Advanced Technology Group, Dolby Labs, Sydney

-- Developing wakeword and speech recognition technology for use with Dolby devices.
+- Developing SOTA speech recognition technology for use with Dolby devices and services.
 - Slashed training time from a 5 days to 30 minutes by porting Julia codebase to CUDA including an implementation of CTC loss.
 This enabled more complex model builds and faster experimentation which yielded better results.
-- Determined the relationship between Baum Welch and CTC to guide efforts for multi-accent training.
 - Championed separation of training and deployment code to allow for greater flexibility, in recognition of differing constraints and requirements for each task.
+- Determined the relationship between Baum Welch and CTC to educate colleagues and guided efforts for multi-accent training with mixed corpora.

 ### Data Scientist (Contract & Volunteer), Oct 2018 - Dec 2018
 Sen. Di Natale's Office (Australian Greens), Australian Parliament

  - Built ordinal LASSO logistic models to quantify odds ratios of various demographic indicators on survey responses, informing childcare, health and education policy development.
  - Educated key stakeholders on the capabilities of Data Science, leading to more trust and reliance in data science methods when developing policy and campaign strategy.
+ - Founded a volunteer Data Science group to provide data science manpower to party leadership and set up longer term projects based on census and voter contact data.

 ### Co-Founder & CTO, Jun 2018 - Sep 2018
 Marvellous Questions